trivago/gollum/docs/src/gen/filter/json.rst

   When setting this parameter to "" this filter is applied to the message payload.
 Every other value denotes a metadata key.
   By default this parameter is set to "".

-**Reject**

-  Defines fields that will cause a message to be rejected if the given regular expression matches.
-Reject is checked before Accept.
-  Field paths can be defined in a format accepted by tgo.MarshalMap.Path.
-  By default this parameter is set to an empty list.